Updated September 2023

 - Roth IRA income limits don’t apply but earned income requirements do.
 The Roth IRA income thresholds will not apply to these contributions; however, the beneficiary will need to have earned income equal to or more than the contribution in order to move 529 funds into the Roth.

-- There are still unknowns: SECURE Act 2.0 is still new, and we expect lawmakers to share more detailed guidelines prior to when the law goes into effect in 2024.
+- There are still unknowns: SECURE Act 2.0 is still new, and we expect the Treasury Department to share more detailed guidelines prior to when the law goes into effect in 2024.
 Individual states may also have their own stipulations regarding rolling over excess 529 plan funds to a Roth IRA.
+Due to the uncertainty of future guidance, it is unclear when providers will be able to offer the functionality.

 I’m an account owner of a 529 plan.
 Can I change the name of the beneficiary to myself to benefit from this new provision?